hidyv/credit-risk-classificatio/report-template.md

   * Derogatory marks against the borrower, and
   * The total debt.

-The Loan staus is the target (y) variable denoted by "0" for healthy loans and "1"  for high_risk loans.
+The Loan staus is the target variable denoted by "0" for healthy loans and "1"  for high_risk loans.
 The total number of data points are 77536 of which  75036 are healthy loans and 2500 are unhealthy loans. this data set is split into traininag and testing sets.

 The primary machine learning method employed in this analysis was logistic regression.The training set was used to build an initial logistic regression model using the LogisticRegression module from scikit-learn.
 This model is then applied to the testing data to see if the model can predict the status of loans.